-“My best advice is to really finding someone (a lender) who is knowledgeable about the VA loan program,” Mueller says.
+“My best advice is to really find someone (a lender) who is knowledgeable about the VA loan program,” Mueller says.
 “Some lenders don’t even know about the disabled part of it.
 That could be expensive for the veteran.”

-Disabled Veterans buying a house might get income tax help
+Disabled veterans buying a house might get income tax help

 With a VA loan, some participants might also get another benefit in the form of a Mortgage Credit Certificate (MCC).
 This certificate permits a qualifying applicant purchasing a home to claim a tax credit that may reduce the applicant’s federal income tax liability.

 It all depends on what your state deems as the credit amount, but it could still have a big effect on your bottom line.
 This is better than a tax deduction.
 If they meet the qualifying income limits, veterans can get a 20 percent tax credit off the amount of annual mortgage interest paid.
 A tax credit is taken directly off of the actual amount of federal tax due, which is even more beneficial than a tax deduction that simply deducts mortgage interest paid from your taxable income.